outerbounds/diffusion-metaflow/README.md

 If you don't have infrastructure setup, you can set it up with this [cloudformation template](https://github.com/outerbounds/metaflow-tools/blob/master/aws/cloudformation/metaflow-cfn-template.yml).
 To deploy the GPU infrastructure on AWS, change the [ComputeEnvInstanceTypes](https://github.com/outerbounds/metaflow-tools/blob/d0da1fa4f9aa6845f8091d06a1b7a99962986c98/aws/cloudformation/metaflow-cfn-template.yml#L42) in the Cloudformation template or the Cloudformation UI.
 More detailed instructions on setting up infrastructure can be found [here](https://outerbounds.com/docs/cloudformation/)

 # Instructions to run the code.
 Before running the flow ensure you have the necessary AWS infrastructure setup for Metaflow.
-The flows requires `S3` datastore.
+These flows depend on S3.
+The code by default assumes GPU access but each flow can also be run without GPU's.
+Instructions on running with CPU can be found further down in the readme.

 ## Step 1 : Download Stable Diffusion Huggingface model
 - Ensure that you have signed the waiver for [CompVis/stable-diffusion-v-1-4-original](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) model on the Huggingface hub.